Academic Catalog

 Attributes: Honors Program (HONR)

-ENGL 250H Honors: Introduction to Literature3 cr
+ENGL 153H Honors: Introduction to Visual Culture3 cr

 Attributes: Core Creative Arts (CCA), Honors Program (HONR)